 DMX512 is a type of electric signal data protocol used in the lighting industry on stage or in residential setups to control a series of light fixtures, LEDs, and other devices.
 This DMX512 protocol is in compliance with the standard set by the ESTA (Entertainment Services Technology Association).
 In January 2011 the ESTA merged with PLASA, a similar organization from the UK. and formed a new alliance called PLASA.

 DMX control is usually achieved with a DMX console, similar to an audio board, or with DMX software on which a show can be recorded and scenes can be built and edited.
-This software is connected with a DMX USB interface that converts USB output to DMX output.
+This software is connected to a DMX USB interface that converts USB output to DMX output.

 There is also the possibility to set up an Ethernet network that controls DMX by using an Ethernet over DMX interface.
 This type of setup is used for iPad DMX apps which wirelessly control a DMX line.
 DMX computer software similar to that of the USB to DMX Interfaces can also be used with DMX over Ethernet interfaces to eliminate the cable that goes from the interface to the first DMX fixture by sending DMX signals through the air via WIFI.
 There are different DMX over Ethernet protocols such as ArtNet, PathPort, ShowNet, ACN and ETC Net2, Just to name a few.
 Either of these protocols can be used depending on what the application calls for.